Fungus: Ecology

 Although often inconspicuous, fungi occur in every environment on Earth and play very important roles in most ecosystems.
-Along with bacteria, fungi are the major decomposers in most terrestrial (and some aquatic) ecosystems, and therefore play a critical role in biogeochemical cycles and in many food webs.
+Along with bacteria, fungi are the major decomposers in most terrestrial and aquatic ecosystems, and therefore play a critical role in biogeochemical cycles and in many food webs.
 As decomposers, they play an essential role in nutrient cycling, especially as saprotrophs and symbionts, degrading organic matter to inorganic molecules, which can then re-enter anabolic metabolic pathways in plants or other organisms.

 Symbiosis

 Many fungi have important symbiotic relationships with organisms from most if not all kingdoms.
 These interactions can be mutualistic or antagonistic in nature, or in the case of commensal fungi are of no apparent benefit or detriment to the host.

 With plants

 Mycorrhizal symbiosis between plants and fungi is one of the most well-known plant–fungus associations and is of significant importance for plant growth and persistence in many ecosystems; over 90% of all plant species engage in mycorrhizal relationships with fungi and are dependent upon this relationship for survival.